 a.
 Application: Membership is open to all PebbleCreek residents (owners and renters).

 b.
 Guest Policy: A guest is a non-PebbleCreek resident, or a PebbleCreek resident who is considering joining the club.
 Guests will be permitted to hike only if they sign the waiver form.
 If a guest is less than 18 years of age, a parent or legal guardian must sign the release in advance of the hike.
 A non-resident guest of a PCHC member may attend as many hikes as they wish.
 Resident guests may attend up to two hikes (introductory and/or regularly scheduled hike) prior to joining the club.
 Guests must bring all items on the PCHC mandatory items list.
 PCHC members are responsible for any guests they sponsor.
-All guests must be sponsored by a club member.
+All guests must be sponsored by an active club member.
+The active member and the guest must hike together.

 c.
 Honorary membership: This membership is open to all PCHC members who have amassed at least 3,000 hiking miles with the club and have served at least three years as a 1) club officer, 2) a hiking coordinator, 3) leader of a committee or team or 4) coordinated 3 Spring/Fall multi-night away trips.
 The privileges afforded to this type of membership are a free club membership, and a club shirt with the words “Honorary” added to the embroidery.